Lan Kwai Fong: History

-After the opening of the disco club "Disco Disco" by Gordon Huthart on 23 December 1978 in the basement of 40 D'Aguilar Street, the development of the Lan Kwai Fong area accelerated, and it became known worldwide.
-The disco club was popular among celebrities and expats until it closed in 1986.
+When the nightclub 'Disco Disco' was opened by Gordon Huthart on 23 December 1978 in the basement of 40 D'Aguilar Street, the transformation of Lan Kwai Fong into the epicentre of Hong Kong nightlife accelerated, making the nightclub an internationally renowned entertainment venue that was popular among celebrities and expats until its closure in 1986.

-Inspired by Montreal's Crescent Street, the Montreal-raised businessman Allan Zeman opened a restaurant called "California" on Lan Kwai Fong in 1983, as a place for expats, earning him the nickname "the Father of Lan Kwai Fong" (蘭桂坊之父).
+Inspired by Montreal's Crescent Street, the Montreal-raised businessman Allan Zeman opened a restaurant called 'California' in Lan Kwai Fong in 1983 as a home-from-home for expats, earning him the nickname "The Father of Lan Kwai Fong" (蘭桂坊之父).